Where exactly is Lapland?

 A question often asked by many is “Where is Lapland?”.
 Where in the earth is the home of the Santa Claus?
-Lapland is situated on the arctic circle, in Finland.
+Lapland is situated both sides of the arctic circle, in Finland.
 The winter in Lapland can be cold, but in the summer the sun won’t set down for months.
-We’ll let you know where is Lapland located!
+We’ll let you know where Lapland is located!

 The most likely way for you to travel to Lapland is by plane.
 If you are coming from Asia, Africa, America, or some other place far away you will most likely change the plane at the capital city of Finland, Helsinki.
 If you are coming from the UK, there is a good change to arrive straight to one of the airports in Lapland.
 Rovaniemi being the most popular destination.